YANG Constraints Explained

 Combined Example

 Below are examples illustrating how "must", "when", and "leafref" constraints work together in a realistic YANG model scenario.
-The examples use the standard "ietf-interface" YANG module defined in RFC 7223, augmented by the module "ex-vlan.yang" from RFC 7223 Appendix C.
+The examples use the standard "ietf-interfaces" YANG module defined in RFC 7223, augmented by the module "ex-vlan.yang" from RFC 7223 Appendix C.

 Initially, consider a simple scenario with two interfaces defined ("eth0" and "vlan1"):

-ietf-interface.yang basic scenario
+ietf-interfaces.yang basic scenario

 The module "ex-vlan.yang" augments this basic interface definition by adding a "vlan-tagging" leaf.
 This leaf is only present if the interface type is Ethernet ("ethernetCsmacd"):